'TALKING THERAPY' - self referral

 At Relate, we have extensive experience in counselling LGBT individuals and couples, so you can rest assured you'll find a counsellor to meet your needs.

-Lots of people have an idea of what relationship counselling is and think that you only need counselling when things get really bad.
-But we're here whenever you need us, no matter what situation you face in your relationship.
+We're here whenever you need us, no matter what situation you face in your relationship.
 Even if your problems seem trivial, we can help.

 No one should face cancer alone.
 So when you need someone to turn to, we’re here.
 Right from the moment you’re diagnosed, through your treatment and beyond, we’re a constant source of support, giving you the energy and inspiration to help you take back control of your life, and feel more like yourself again.